marcoguastalli/crypto-com-exchange-api/README.md

 - Follow this link to generate the API Key
     - https://exchange-docs.crypto.com/spot/index.html#generating-the-api-key

-2. Create a Python Virtual Environment
+2. Create a Python Virtual Environment:
    `python3 -m venv env`

-3. Activate the Virtual Environment
+3. Activate the Virtual Environment:
    `source ./env/bin/activate`

     - your console should change adding `(env)` as prefix
     - To exit type refer to 'Deactivate the Virtual Environment'

-4. Install dependencies
+4. Install dependencies:
    `pip3 install -r requirements.txt`

     Ignore warning messages.

-5. Deactivate the Virtual Environment
+5. Deactivate the Virtual Environment:
    `deactivate`
    - the `(env)` prefix should be removed from the console

 ##### Run #####
-1- Enter the project root directory:
+1. Enter the project root directory:
    `python3 main.py`

+2. Enjoy it :)